vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 ‘Shall’ (syā) refers to the time required, namely the time that is required (before the exposition can begin) by the ācārya, to consecrate a brahmin at Mahādeva’s ‘southern m¯urti’ with ashes that are consecrated with the (five) mantras, ‘Sadyojāta’ etc., and to initiate him in the mantra, after he has made him relinquish the signs of his origin—a brahmin whose (antecedents) have earlier been screened, as follows from the word ‘therefore’ (atah.) in the S¯utra, who comes (to him) from amongst the householders etc., and who has (already) engaged himself in fasting and observances.
 24

-The other Pāśupata text that has survived is the Gan. akārikā.
-The Ratnat.īkā, commenting on Gan. akārikā 5, in which the elements of the initiation are
+The other Pāśupata text that has survived is the Gaṇakārikā.
+The Ratnat.īkā, commenting on Gaṇakārikā 5, in which the elements of the initiation are

 24 Kaun. ḍinya ad PS 1.1 (p.
 8):

-syā ity es.ye kāle | yāvad ayam ācāryo gr.hasthādibhyo ’bhyāgatam. p¯urvam atah.- śabdāt parīks.itam. brāhman. am. vratopavāsādyam. * mahādevasya daks.in. asyām. m¯urtau sadyojātādisam. skr.tena bhasmanā sam. skaroti utpattiliṅgavyāvr.ttim. kr.tvā mantraśrā van. am. ca karoti tāvad es.yah. kālah. kriyate | * read: ◦āḍhyam. , instead of ◦ādyam. .
+syā ity es.ye kāle | yāvad ayam ācāryo gr.hasthādibhyo ’bhyāgatam. p¯urvam atah.- śabdāt parīks.itam. brāhmaṇam. vratopavāsādyam. * mahādevasya daks.iṇasyām. m¯urtau sadyojātādisam. skr.tena bhasmanā sam. skaroti utpattiliṅgavyāvr.ttim. kr.tvā mantraśrā vaṇam. ca karoti tāvad es.yah. kālah. kriyate | * read: ◦āḍhyam. , instead of ◦ādyam. .

 I consider the interpretation that takes the locative m¯urtau as depending on ◦sam. skr.tena, rather than on sam. skaroti, possible, though less likely in the present context for reasons given below (cf., however, the T.īkā quoted in n.
 38 on p.
 518).